 6. Set up user role-based discounts

 Provide discounts based on the type of customer in your WooCommerce store.
-Here you can choose the “User role” from the “Conditions” tab.
+Here you can choose the “User role” in the “Rules” section.

 7. Provide custom user list based discounts